TakiTake/kubernetes-rolling-update-safely/README.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-Now you can access the demo application with Kubernetes Service.
+Now you can access the demo application through the Kubernetes Service.
 IP should be the minikube nodeIP and Port should be the NodePort of the demo Service.

 This case URL is [http://192.168.99.100:32569/](http://192.168.99.100:32569/).
-Or you only have to type `minikube service demo` then the URL is opened.
+Or you only have to execute `minikube service demo` then the URL is opened.

 Next, in order to check the rolling update, try changing the appVersion from v1.0 to v1.1